Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 files

-perl php python ruby
+node.js python php ruby

-file test, regular file test
+file exists test, file regular test

 os.path.exists('/etc/hosts')